tweag/guides/tutorials/haskell-for-non-fp.md

-# Gamazeps' opiniated guide to Haskell
+# Gamazeps' opinionated guide to Haskell

 This guide is addressed to regular programmers interested in learning haskell.